Oleum chamomillae

 This section has been translated automatically.

-The flavone glycosides of the flowers are particularly important for the spasmolytic effect.
-Furthermore, the oil extracts have antibacterial, anti-inflammatory and antimycotic effects.
+The flavone glycosides in the flowers are particularly important for the spasmolytic effect.
+The oil extracts also have an antibacterial, anti-inflammatory and antifungal, invigorating and stimulating effect.

 Spectrum of action